medialab/minet/README.md

   -t TOKEN, --token TOKEN                         CrowdTangle dashboard API token.
   --end-date END_DATE                             The latest date at which a post could be posted (UTC!).
   -f {csv,jsonl}, --format {csv,jsonl}            Output format.
 Defaults to `csv`.
-  --language LANGUAGE                             Language of posts to retrieve.
   -l LIMIT, --limit LIMIT                         Maximum number of posts to retrieve.
 Will fetch every post by default.
-  --list-ids LIST_IDS                             Ids of the lists from which to retrieve posts, separated by commas.
+  --not-in-title                                  Whether to search terms in account titles also.
+  --offset OFFSET                                 Count offset.
   --partition-strategy PARTITION_STRATEGY         Query partition strategy to use to overcome the API search result limits.
 Should either be `day` or a number of posts.
-  --resume                                        Whether to resume an interrupted collection.
-Requires -o/--output & --sort-by date
+  -p PLATFORMS, --platforms PLATFORMS             The platforms, separated by comma from which to retrieve posts.
   --sort-by {date,interaction_rate,overperforming,total_interactions,underperforming}
                                                   The order in which to retrieve posts.
 Defaults to `date`.
   --start-date START_DATE                         The earliest date at which a post could be posted (UTC!).
+  --types TYPES                                   Types of post to include, separated by comma.
   --url-report URL_REPORT                         Path to an optional report file to write about urls found in posts.

 examples:

 .
-Fetching the 500 most latest posts from a dashboard:
+Fetching a dashboard's lists:
-    `minet ct posts --token YOUR_TOKEN --limit 500 > latest-posts.csv`
+    `minet ct search --token YOUR_TOKEN > posts.csv`

 ```